9xeb/ansible/README.md

 Since volumes may hold delicate data, their addition is part of the normal workflow; however, their destruction/regeneration is handled via separate playbooks that must be called explicitly by the user.

 These ansible playbooks are made for pushing an unchanging working configuration.
 Replacing and removing volumes after pushing might break stuff.
-For testing and debugging, just log into your host and start/stop/edit compose.
+For testing and debugging, just log into your host and start/stop/edit compose like you would do without ansible.

-## Run command
+## Example run command
 ```
 ansible-playbook -i path/to/inventory -b PLAYBOOK.yml -e@path/to/vault --ask-vault-pass
 ```

 # TO-DO
+- Move all these below to issues
 - Remote docker volumes backup via ansible
 - Docker image update via ansible
 - Push docker compose environment and start/stop/update it